isomerpages/moe-northshorepri/_departments/PE and Aesthetics/Art.md

 ![](/images/art_pic02.jpg)

+**Make**
+By exploring different techniques and experimenting with different materials to create art, students can discover new ways of expressing their ideas and bring their creative vision to life.
+Students are encouraged to take ownership of their artistic learning and develop a sense of confidence in their ability to create meaningful artwork.

+**Express**
+Students can gain a deeper understanding of their artistic intent and develop their ability to communicate their ideas visually.
+Students are encouraged to be intentional about the message they want to convey through their artwork as well as to consider the best way to showcase their work to their intended audience.

 **Lower Primary**
 Hence, in Lower Primary, students will be introduced to Art via themes and topics that encompass self-identity and individuals who are close to them; family and friends.
 Students will explore those themes and topics via creating portraits, masks, sculptures and puppets.